mwarning/KadNode/README.md

 ## NOTES

   * .p2p at the end of a identifier is ignored by KadNode.
 It is used to filter requests and divert them to KadNode.
-  * At least one other Node is needed to resolve any, even the own, announced values.

 ## LICENSE